Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Results

-Regarding the other urban areas, we observe that the KDE plots (see Figs.~\ref{S-fig:kdesociomde} and \ref{S-fig:kdesociosao} of the Supplementary Material) confirm that travellers belonging to the \upperc class attain the lowest values of $H$, whereas those belonging to the \middlec class cover more uniformly the available space.
+Regarding the other urban areas, we observe that the KDE plots (see \ref{S-fig:kdesociomde} and \ref{S-fig:kdesociosao}~Figs of the Supplementary Material) confirm that travellers belonging to the \upperc class attain the lowest values of $H$, whereas those belonging to the \middlec class cover more uniformly the available space.
 Such socioeconomic magnitudes of $H$ do not depend on the travel's purpose, albeit each urban area displays its own peculiarities.

-After analysing the role of socioeconomic status alone, we are now ready to look at the combined effect of gender and socioeconomic status.
+After analysing the role of socioeconomic status alone, we are ready to look at the combined effect of gender and socioeconomic status.
 To this aim, we compute the mobility diversity of travels made by travellers having a certain social status (\eg \middlec) and gender (\eg $W$).
-In Fig.~\ref{fig:allgendersocioregions}, we display the violin plots of $H$ computed for travels made for \all purposes by all combinations of gender and socioeconomic status.
+In Fig~\ref{fig:allgendersocioregions}, we display the violin plots of $H$ computed for travels made for \all purposes by all combinations of gender and socioeconomic status.
 First, we noticed that socioeconomic status shapes the mobility of people considerably, whereas gender exerts a smaller effect.
 Yet, we can observe a gender distinction, with men tending to display higher values of $H$ than women within the same socioeconomic class.
-On average, the gender differences within each class tend to diminish over time, suggesting that the gender gap might be getting smaller (see Table~\ref{S-tab:genderdifferences} of the Supplementary Material).
-We noticed that the starker differences between genders occur for travellers belonging to the \upperc class (see Table~\ref{S-tab:genderdifferences} of the Supplementary Material).
-Similar conclusions can be drawn from the mobility diversity computed for travels made for \work purposes by all combinations of gender and socioeconomic status (see Fig.~\ref{S-fig:workgendersocioregions} of the Supplementary Material).
-We highlight that we can not reject the null hypothesis that the distributions of the \work travels are statistically similar (tested by Welch's $t$-test with $p$-value $< 0.01$) in three cases: (i) comparing women and men from the \upperc class of \bgt in 2019; (ii) comparing women and men from the \middlec class of \sao in 1997; and (iii) comparing men from the \lowerc and \middlec class of \mde in 2005.
-We can also notice that the values of mobility diversity are different from those obtained from the null models (see Section~\ref{S-sec:null_models} of the Supplementary Material).
+We noticed that the starker differences between genders occur for travellers belonging to the \upperc class (see \ref{S-tab:genderdifferences}~Table of the Supplementary Material).
+Similar conclusions can be drawn from the mobility diversity computed for travels made for \work purposes by all combinations of gender and socioeconomic status (see \ref{S-fig:workgendersocioregions}~Fig of the Supplementary Material).
+We want to stress that we can reject the hypothesis that all the distributions are statistically similar (confirmed by a Welch's $t$-test with $p$-value $< 0.01$).